So, what should organizations consider to get started with their IA transformation?

 To continue maintaining a culture of trust in their companies, now is the time for Internal Audit functions to start the process of designing their own disruption.

-However, as complexity and disruption increase in the business, Internal Audit will need to have a much bigger advisory role to sustain stakeholder trust in organizations.
-It will need to provide broader insights on all the risks that an organization faces.
-These are not just the preventable downside risks that have traditionally fallen within its remit, but also the upside risks that management should be exploring such as innovation, and the outside risks that are on the horizon, such as demographic shifts, climate change and globalization.
+Internal Audit will need to have a much bigger advisory role in the future to sustain stakeholder trust in organizations.
+It will need to provide broader insights on all risks that an organization faces, including downside risks, upside risks and outside risks.